 'Marked divergences' remain in CAP reform showdown

-EU agriculture minister on Tuesday (23 March) discussed aspects of the Common Agriculture Policy (CAP) reform that remain problematic - ahead of a so-called 'super trialogue' on the issue later this week.
+EU agriculture ministers on Tuesday (23 March) discussed aspects of the Common Agriculture Policy (CAP) reform that remain problematic - ahead of a so-called 'super trialogue' on the issue later this week.

 The reform package, proposed by the European Commission back in 2018, includes regulations dealing specifically with national strategic plans, with financing, management and monitoring of the CAP, and common market organisation of agricultural projects.